Podcast focuses on business start-up advice

 On the other hand, busting the myth that traditional employment is a rigid 9-5 way of working, we take you through what a flexible working request is, eligibility, submitting an application and next steps if your request has been rejected.

-You are eligible to apply for flexible working if you meet the following criteria:
+You have a day one right to apply for flexible working if you meet the following criteria:

 As an employee, if you want to request a change in your shifts or how you work, a flexible working request may be the answer.
 Here are some of the ways you can work flexibly: